Our recycling tips

 - If you want to preserve your cakes for a long time, your jars must be clean and sterilized before use.

-- Do not fill the jar completely with batter (no more than 2/3 of the jar) as the cake will rise during baking.
+- Do not completely fill the jar with batter (no more than 2/3 of the jar) as the cake will rise during baking.